MANAS-027/Password-generator/README.md

 # Password-generator
-1.Password Generator App written in HTML, CSS, and JavaScript .
+Password Generator App written in HTML, CSS, and JavaScript .
 <p>This app helps to create strong random passwords which can be easily used during authentication.</p>

 <h3>Used Technologies</h3>